-CCB Envico is a specialist building contractor that designs and builds facilities for government and private industry in Australia and overseas, with a particular focus on Asia Pacific.
+In operation for over 18 years, CCB Envico specialises in the design, construction and commissioning of facilities for Government and private industry within Australia and internationally, with a particular focus on the Asia Pacific Region.